The mirror conjecture for minuscule flag varieties: Introduction

 Although both sides of Theorem~\ref{tintro:Dmodule-mirror} are described explicitly, this does not lead to a way of establishing the isomorphism.
-Indeed our proof will follow a lengthy path, where the isomorphism will eventually arise from Langlands reciprocity for the automorphic form $A_\cG$ over the rational function field $\C(t)$.
+Indeed our proof will follow a lengthy path, where the isomorphism will eventually arise from Langlands reciprocity for the automorphic \(D\)-module $A_\cG$ of \cite[\S2.5]{HNY} over the rational function field $\C(t)$.

-Givental and Rietsch's original mirror conjectures were formulated in terms of oscillatory integrals.
-The following Corollary establishes \cite[Conj.
-8.2]{Rietsch:mirror-construction-QH-GmodP} in the minuscule case. \begin{corollary}[Corollary~\ref{cor:Rietschconj}] Suppose $P^\vee$ is minuscule.
-A full set of solutions to the quantum differential equation of $\cQ^{G^\vee/P^\vee}$ is given by integrals

-where $\Gamma_t$ is a horizontal section of the $Z(L_P)$-local system of middle-dimensional rapid decay cycles on $\oGP$ relative to $f_t$. \end{corollary}
+While the Langlands program has integrated for a long time adjacent areas of mathematics into the solution of some of its conjectures, in the other direction, there are yet rather few applications of the Langlands program to problems outside of number theory.
+Interestingly, in this paper we shall apply recent advances in the geometric Langlands program to establish results on the geometry of flag varieties.